 Look at Competitors

-Once you have brainstormed a list of topics for your Education blog, you should take a look at the articles your competitors are writing about.
+Once you have brainstormed a list of topics for your education blog, you should take a look at the articles other education bloggers are writing about.
 This will give you an idea of the types of content that your audience is interested in.

 To identify your competitors, you can just google your keyword and see who is ranking on top for your target keywords.